Report Card 2020

 Every year, each public school and school district in Massachusetts receives a report card.
 Just as your child’s report card shows how they are doing in different subjects, the school’s report card is designed to show families how our school is doing in different areas.
-A link to our school’s report card is available at Centerville Report Card 2019.
+A link to our school’s report card is available at Centerville 2020 Report Card.

 The report card includes multiple measures of a school’s performance – more than just MCAS scores.
 It represents a new way of looking at school performance, by providing information on student achievement, teacher qualifications, student learning opportunities, and more.